gvwilson/sensibleadventures/misc/bear-02.md

 have been able to see that he was drumming his fingers on the hilt of his sword.
 His plumed helmet made him look older, and stern.
-The yellow feathers on its crest, and the yellow ribbons on his sleeve, reminded her of how Sergeant Norbu had looked the day he had arrived in Marandine, four years ago.
+The yellow feathers on its crest, and the yellow ribbons on his sleeve, reminded her of how Sergeant Dorbu had looked the day he had arrived in Stale, four years ago.
 For a moment she felt a lump in her throat.

-At a nod from Sergeant Gyalpa, Prince Lormay stepped forward.
+At a nod from Sergeant Gyalpa, Prince Thokmay stepped forward.
 "You all know where we're going," he said loudly, deliberately roughening his voice so that it wouldn't break.
 "And you all know why, and what we might run into.
 If any of you would rather spend a year in the